-If you’re venturing into self-storage, a well researched feasibility study is key to knowing how well your facility will operate.
+If you’re venturing into self storage, a well-researched feasibility study is key to knowing how well your facility will operate.
 It’s imperative you perform one before going further into the project.
-A quality feasibility study gives you a much needed snapshot of the market you’re entering, the community you’ll service, and whether there’s sufficient demand to support your business.
+A quality feasibility study gives you a much-needed snapshot of the market you’re entering, the community you’ll service, and whether there’s sufficient demand to support your business.
 While it might seem like an extra upfront cost, it will definitely pay off in the long run.

 First things first, who should actually carry out the study?
-While it is possible to undertake the endeavour on your own, a feasibility study will often require expert knowledge and industry data you might not have access to.
+While it is possible to undertake the endeavor on your own, a feasibility study will often require expert knowledge and industry data you might not have access to.
 As a result, it is extremely common to outsource to a consulting agency in order to get a detailed report.

 While third-party consultants might be the way to go, there are still a handful of considerations to think about.
 Check if they will be unbiased in your report?
 Do they have a stake in your project or something to sell if they believe your project is worth building?
 Another important question is to ask if the company has the correct experience, especially that they have recent experience in building and construction.
-If not, they won’t be able to provide you with up to date recommendations.
-This would also lead to an out of date construction budget, which might cause headaches down the line.
+If not, they won’t be able to provide you with up-to-date recommendations.
+This would also lead to an out-of-date construction budget, which might cause headaches down the line.

 Having chosen either to outsource or to undertake the report yourself, here are the main bases your study should cover:

 The study should analyse the site and give recommendations on a rough layout.
 You don’t need super detailed CAD drawings, and you probably won’t get them from the everyday feasibility-study providers, but having a general layout to show engineers when construction does begin will make your life much easier.
 This design should show the approximate square footage of your facility, and will also affect the overall construction costs.
 The study should also give reference to visibility, security, water management, and others in maximising the site used.